 NFL star Victor Cruz; Rachael's husband visits a cranberry bog and makes a cocktail; the Philadelphia Eagles' best tailgate food; a twist on the classic Philly cheese steak.

-Clinton Kelly points out fashion mishaps; four types of cellulite and how to fix them; cauliflower steaks with salsa verde.
+Clinton Kelly helps people with fashion disasters, including a man who wore shorts to his own wedding; four types of cellulite and how to fix them; Rachael prepares cauliflower steaks with salsa verde.

 Drew Carey ("The Price Is Right"); Katie Lee's Turkey Day game plan; a heartwarming story; a cheesesteak patty melt.